-Rep. Park Cannon is a Georgia State Representative, one of three openly gay lawmakers in the Georgia House and its youngest.
+Rep. Park Cannon is a Georgia State Representative, one of two openly queer lawmakers in the Georgia General Assembly and its youngest.
 She represents House District 58 which encompasses a diverse cross-section of Atlanta.

-The Democratic lawmaker recently made national headlines when she was arrested and removed from the Georgia Capitol after she repeatedly knocked on the door to Republican Gov. Brian Kemp's office during his signing of SB 202, a restrictive law that limits voting rights in the state.
-Republicans rushed the bill through both chambers of the legislature a few hours before Kemp signed it into law.
-It has been harshly criticized nationwide as an attempt to disenfranchise Black and other urban voters and is being dubbed Jim Crow 2.0.
+The Democratic lawmaker recently made national headlines when she was unlawfully arrested and removed from the Georgia Capitol after she knocked on the door to the Republican governor’s office during his signing of SB 202, a restrictive law that limits voting rights in the state.
+Republicans rushed the bill through both chambers of the legislature a few hours before he signed it into law.
+It has been harshly criticized nationwide for disenfranchising Black voters, is being challenged in court and is being dubbed Jim Crow 2.0.